wx-chevalier/Awesome-Lists-and-CheatSheets/ProgrammingLanguage/Go/Go-Links.md

 * [2018-go-internals #Book#](https://github.com/teh-cmc/go-internals): go-internals is a work-in-progress book about the internals of the Go (1.10+) programming language.

+- [2018-Go Assembly by Example](http://davidwong.fr/goasm/): Go Assembly by Example is a hands-on introduction to Go's Assembly language using annotated example programs.

 ## Collection

 * [2018-A Gopher's Reading List](https://github.com/enocom/gopher-reading-list): A curated selection of blog posts on Go.